03difoha/AppsFromScratch/sessions/04/README.md

 ### **Comment** your code to make sense of it

 Translating JS into your own plain-English comments will help you make sense of your code.
-Even after years of JS development (and despite English not being Matteo's mother tongue) we find reading English much easier than JS :)
+Even after years of JS development.
+Even after working in JS for a while we find reading English much easier :)

 In JS you can write a comment using double forward-slash `//` (without spaces between the two slashes)